python/cpython/Doc/library/configparser.rst

 .. method:: RawConfigParser.write(fileobject)

-   Write a representation of the configuration to the specified file object.
+   Write a representation of the configuration to the specified file object, which must be opened in text mode (accepting strings).
 This representation can be parsed by a future :meth:`read` call.

 .. method:: RawConfigParser.remove_option(section, option)